givenmnisi6/CMPG323-Project-3-34292748/README.md

 ## Phase 2 - Project Setup
 - I have forked the existing GitHub repository.
 - The development branch has been created.
-- Added a connection string to the appsettings.json file
+- Added a connection string to the appsettings.json file.

 ## Phase 3 - Design Pattern Implementation
 ## Design Patterns